E♭ Major

 Read: Learn more about major and minor chords here.

-With your left hand, you play the chord with the following fingers:
+With your left hand, you'd play the root position chord using the following fingers:

 B♭ - First finger (1)